Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 \subsubsection{PSF Measurements}

-An accurate PSF model and FWHM estimate are crucial for the reliability of \verb+SExtractor+`s star-galaxy-classifier (S/G), which is later on used to decide which objects are point sources that are to be subtracted from the image stack (see Section \ref{sec:starBCGsubtraction}) and whether an object is modelled by \verb+GALFIT+ using a PSF model or a \citet{sersic} model (see Section \ref{sec:galfit}).
+An accurate PSF model and FWHM estimate are crucial for the reliability of \verb+SExtractor+`s star-galaxy classifier (S/G), which is later on used to decide which objects are point sources that are to be subtracted from the image stack (see Section \ref{sec:starBCGsubtraction}) and whether an object is modeled by \verb+GALFIT+ using a PSF model or a \citet{sersic} model (see Section \ref{sec:galfit}).
 Furthermore, a precise PSF model is inalienable to obtain the intrinsic structural parameters of the UDGs using \verb+GALFIT+ which fits a PSF-convolved Sérsic model to the data.
-Additionally, if a point source overlaps with an UDG-candidate, it will be modelled simultaneously by \verb+GALFIT+ using this PSF model.
-Lastly, this PSF model is used to convolve cut-out images in the different filter bands to a target PSF so that their PSF shapes are identical.
+Additionally, if a point source overlaps with a UDG-candidate, it will be modeled simultaneously by \verb+GALFIT+ using this PSF model.
+Lastly, this PSF model is used to convolve cutout images in the different filter bands to a target PSF so that their PSF shapes are identical.
 This is crucial to prevent systematic errors in the aperture color measurements (see Section \ref{sec: colormeasurements}).

-We measure the PSF FWHM and determine the exact PSF over the whole field of view using PSFEx \citep{PSFEx}, which is crucial, as the PSF is varying over the field of view.
+We measure the PSF's FWHM and determine the exact PSF over the whole field of view using PSFEx \citep{PSFEx}, which is crucial, as the PSF is varying over the field of view.
 This variation is caused by two effects.
 Firstly, the PSF of the WWFI varies in the single images over the field of view.
 Secondly and more importantly, the object stack consists of observations taken over many years and with different observing strategies covering different parts of the field.
-As the seeing conditions can strongly vary in the different nights this, in combination with the different spatial coverage, leads to a significantly varying PSF over the field of view in the object stack.
+As the seeing conditions can strongly vary in the different nights, this, in combination with the different spatial coverage, leads to a significantly varying PSF over the field of view in the object stack.

 In order to create these PSF models, we first create star catalogs for each filter while detecting the sources in the $g'$ band with \verb+SExtractor+.
 Here, we use the parameters \verb+DETECT_THRESH=15+, \verb+DETECT_MINAREA=36+, and \verb+BACKGROUND_SIZE=128+ to detect mainly bright point sources.
-The \verb+VIGNET+ is measured in a box with 101 pixels ($=\mathrm{20.2\arcsec}$) side length.
+The \verb+VIGNET+ is measured in a box with 101 pixels ($=\mathrm{20.\arcsec2}$) side length.